What Are Assets?

 6. Measuring and Recording Assets

-Assets are recorded in financial statements based on accounting principles.
+Assets are recorded in financial statements based on accounting principles that ensure accuracy and comparability.

 A. Asset Recognition